2011 IZOD IndyCar World Championship: Lap 11 crash – Death of Dan Wheldon

+The seven drivers that were running behind Power at the time of the crash took evasive action into the apron, but Buddy Rice's No. 44 car suffered damage from flying debris and crashed at low speed into Meira's stationary car.
+James Jakes in the No. 18 was closely behind Rice and had a minor contact with his car.
+Jakes stopped his car further down the track, but it was eventually refired and was able to make it back to the pits.
+Meira's car was also refired and completed lap 11, but it was officially retired in the pits due to damage.

 A total of 15 cars were involved, with the most severe injuries suffered by Wheldon, Power, Hildebrand, and Mann.
 Wheldon was extricated from his car and was airlifted to the University Medical Center of Southern Nevada.
-He was officially pronounced dead on arrival two hours later at 1:54 PM Pacific Daylight Time.
+He was officially pronounced dead on arrival two hours later at 1:54 pm Pacific Daylight Time.
 The official cause of Wheldon's death was given by the Clark County Coroner as blunt force trauma to his head due to the incident.
 Mann and Hildebrand were later taken to the hospital for overnight observation, while Power was evaluated and released that day.

 IndyCar officials stopped the proceedings one lap later and put the race under a red flag.
 The nineteen cars that were still running were called to their pit boxes, and work began on the cleanup.
 The damage caused by the crash was significant.
-The catch fence had been damaged where the #77 had made contact with it and would need to be repaired before racing resumed.
+The catch fence had been damaged where the No. 77 had made contact with it and would need to be repaired before racing resumed.
 In addition, as some of the drivers drove through the scene during the brief caution period, they reported massive amounts of debris that they could not avoid driving over and that the asphalt surface had received several gashes in it that would need to be patched.
 With all of the work that needed to be done, there would be a significant delay in resuming the race.
 The only thing left to be determined would be to see who would win the race.
-Power's involvement in the incident had resulted in Franchitti clinching the points championship, and since no other driver had taken the $5,000,000 challenge, there would be no prize awarded.
+Power's involvement in the incident had resulted in Franchitti clinching the points championship, and with Wheldon also out of the race, since no other driver had taken the $5,000,000 challenge, there would be no prize awarded.